Hey Stephen: Music and lyrics

-"Hey Stephen" is a country pop, folk-pop, and teen pop song.
-It features a production that critics described as "smooth" and "playful".
-(Note: Attributed respectively to Larry Rodgers for The Arizona Republic and Jonathan Keefe for Slant Magazine) Instruments on the song include a gut string guitar, an upright bass that propels its groove, and a subdued Hammond B-3.
-The track incorporates a drum beat that Rob Sheffield of Rolling Stone found reminiscent of the Ronettes' "Be My Baby" (1963), and Maria Sherman of NPR Music said it evoked classic Motown girl-group records.
-Swift uses ad-libs and chuckles before the final refrain.
-The track both starts and ends with Swift humming.
+At 4 minutes and 14 seconds long, "Hey Stephen" is a country pop, folk-pop, and teen pop song.
+It features a minimalistic production that critics described as "smooth" and "playful".
+(Note: Attributed to Somville & Benoit 2025, Larry Rodgers for The Arizona Republic, and Jonathan Keefe for Slant Magazine) The track begins with a drum beat that Rob Sheffield of Rolling Stone found reminiscent of the Ronettes' "Be My Baby" (1963), and Maria Sherman of NPR Music said it evoked classic Motown girl-group records.
+After the first drum beat, Swift hums.
+The song progresses with an arrangement driven by strummed gut string guitars, and a groove propelled by an upright bass.

+From the first refrain, the arrangement includes a subdued Hammond B-3 organ that evokes Southern soul.
+Swift chuckles before the final refrain and hums with ad-libs as finger snaps lead towards the end.
 In the original 2008 song, the finger snaps are credited to Martina McBride's children and their friends, who visited Swift one day when she was at the recording studio of McBride's husband, John.
 The re-recorded "Hey Stephen (Taylor's Version)" features the same arrangement, which led to The New York Times' Joe Coscarelli commenting it sounded "more remastered than rerecorded".
 Michael A. Lee, a professor in commercial music, identified some minor changes: Swift's voice is richer and less breathy, and the cymbals in the break are louder.